FoloosiTech/foloosi-reactnative-sdk/README.md

 ## Step - 3 - Create Order Data Object with necessary inputs

-You need to give the Order ID, Custom Color for toolbars, Customer Details.
-Customer Details is required only if you did not give while creating order in Foloosi.
+You need to give the order id, title, description, currency code, order amount and customer details like name, email, mobile number. while creating order in Foloosi.

 ```javascript
 // Customer field is optional.